Omnissa Horizon 2406: Virtual Desktop Pools

 • IcUnprotect.cmd – use this utility to unprotect folders and VMs, delete VMs, and detect VMs whose master image or snapshot is deleted.

 • IcMaint.cmd – This command deletes the master images, which are the parent VMs in vCenter Server, from the ESXi host, so that the host can be put into maintenance mode.
 This utility generally isn’t needed.
-Also see VMware 2144808 Entering and exiting maintenance mode for an ESXi host that has Horizon instant clones.
+Also see Omnissa 2144808 Entering and exiting maintenance mode for an ESXi host that has Horizon instant clones.

 Persistent Full Clones – Automated